dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 ### ["You Will Not Silence Us"](#you-will-not-silence-us) - Occupy Wall Street

+- TODO: fix

 [As I've written
 before](/posts/2017-02-21-civil-disobedience-and-operational-strategy-in-information-warfare.html#natural-justice-and-the-human-condition),
 take away publicity and you neuter any possibility of civil disobedience being effective.
 If no one witnesses the wrongdoing you endure, it may never change.
-The movement of Martin Luther King Jr. coincided with the availability of visual mass-communication: cameras and TV's everywhere meant that you could no longer segregate society and expect that no one would want society to change simply because they did not witness the mistreatment that African American's
+The movement of (Martin Luther King Jr. coincided with the availability of visual mass-communication:) cameras and TV's everywhere meant that you could no longer segregate society and expect that no one would want society to change simply because they did not witness the mistreatment that African American's